rohany/rohany.github.io/src/content/blog/legate-blog.md

 date: 2023-11-25T14:00:10-08:00
 author: Rohan Yadav
 path: "https://rohany.github.io/blog/legate-blog/"
+description: "An introduction to the Legate ecosystem for high-productivity, high-performance computing."
 ---

 Modern machines are increasing in their complexity: it is common to have